tfzhang006/paper-reading/Learning 3D Part Assembly from a Single Image.md

 -  It is a hart problem to teach machines to read sequential instructions depicted with natural languages and figures in step- by-step assembling process.
 ## Methods
 - Pose and scale normalization of parts
-	- Normalize each part point cloud to have zero-mean center and use a local part coordinate
+	- Normalize each part point cloud to have zero-mean center and use a local part coordinate.
-	- The longest box diagno
+	- The longest box diagonal across all parts of a shape has a unit length while preserving their relative scales.
 - Part-instance image segmentation
 - Part pose prediction
 ## Evaluation